“God is calling sons and daughters home.

 Big question right?
 And not one any of us can answer alone.

 I found myself asking this question, and variants of it throughout the final quarter of 2018.
-And I senses that God responded but I only felt released to talk about it recently.
+And I sense that God responded but I only felt released to talk about it recently.

 Now I have heard and mis-heard God in the past, so I needed to be sure that I wasn’t just formulating a word based on a recent bible study or something, but what grabbed me about this Word was that I wanted so much to share it with my Pastor and leadership team, but didn’t feel like it was an appropriate time or place.
 I’m not one to just blurt out a “thus saith The Lord”, and I don’t think those who hear God should ever rush into speak without first gaining the Spirit’s conviction.